Present: Aide, Ball, Beard, Buis, Cron, Hathaway, Hinkle, Janzow, McDougall, McGowan,

 1. Issues with Southeast Hospital’s AAS degree in Nursing

 Prater distributed comments from the subcommittee that reviewed the issues with students transferring in credits associated with the AAS degree in Nursing.
-Prater acknowledged that with the pending review of University Studies and curriculum revisions in the Department of Nursing that the committee had agreed to recommend to the Council that no action be taken while awaiting the outcome of the actions of the University Studies Council on the 24-hour rule for UI100.
-The University Studies Council will make a recommendation to Academic Council before the end of the semester.
+Prater acknowledged that with the pending review of General Education and curriculum revisions in the Department of Nursing that the committee had agreed to recommend to the Council that no action be taken while awaiting the outcome of the actions of the General Education Council on the 24-hour rule for UI100.
+The General Education Council will make a recommendation to Academic Council before the end of the semester.
 Stephens clarified that the issue is if the AAS degree from Southeast Hospital is considered a transfer degree since they use the general education courses they purchase from Southeast and are transcripted as Southeast Hospital courses.
 Hinkle noted that any student transferring in with fewer than 24 hours is required to take UI100.
 Janzow noted that the AAS degree is not a transfer degree and for state compliance it demands a 42 hour core.
 Starrett noted that the Southeast hospital students are counted in Southeast enrollment headcounts, have ID cards, and all of the privileges of Southeast students, and enroll through the Southeast system.
 After much discussion regarding reasons UI100 should or should not be waived; McGowan made a motion that UI100 be waived for any student coming to SE with AAS degree.
 Syler seconded.
 Shaw stated they currently do not require their students transferring in with an AAS degree to take UI100.
-It was suggested that University Studies Council could bring their recommendation to this Council.
+It was suggested that General Education Council could bring their recommendation to this Council.
 Starrett pointed out that the UI100 course is given to ensure the quality of education and is an introduction to the major and to the general liberal arts education offered at Southeast.
 The motion was amended by Shaw; seconded by McDougall, to waive UI100 specifically for Southeast Hospital AAS degree students only.
 By a voice vote the amended motion was accepted.
 The vote to accept the amendment to the motion was 14 for; 2 against, and 1 abstention.
 The effective date is summer 2007.
-The Council agreed that if the University Studies Council abolishes or alters the 24-hour transfer rule and Academic Council approves their action, the above stated amendment may become moot and void.
+The Council agreed that if the General Education Council abolishes or alters the 24-hour transfer rule and Academic Council approves their action, the above stated amendment may become moot and void.
 Shaw stated that this Council should encourage all students to take UI100.

 2. Incomplete Grades